If satisfied employees are the glue that binds the company, employee surveys are an essential ingredient for that bond.

 First impressions last.
 This is an interview tip given often to job applicants.
-It is, however, equally relevant in the employee onboarding process.
+It is, however, equally relevant to the employee onboarding process.
 Any company that takes onboarding seriously must conduct an onboarding survey.

 Importance of the Onboarding Process

-According to a study by Harvard Business Review, 33% of job starters look for a new job within six months of starting.
-That’s not a very encouraging statistic!
-To put it another way, onboarding has an undeniable impact on an employee’s mindset towards an organization.
+According to a study by Harvard Business Review, 33% of employees look for a new job within six months of starting.
+Not a very encouraging statistic!
+To put it another way, onboarding has an undeniable impact on an employee’s mindset towards a company.
 Sometimes it even determines if they stay or leave.

 🚫 Hammers don’t build houses 🔨